wpswings/track-orders-for-woocommerce/README.md

 **KEEP YOUR CUSTOMERS INFORMED WITH REAL-TIME ORDER TRACKING AND ENGAGE THEIR MINDS AS THEY WAIT.
 ADD STAGES TO THE SHIPPING JOURNEY BASED ON YOUR FULFILLMENT PROCESS AND RENDER A COMPLETE ORDER TRACKING EXPERIENCE TO THE CUSTOMERS.**

-Track Orders for WooCommerce is the only order-tracking system you’ll ever need.
+Track Orders is the only order-tracking system for WooCommerce you’ll ever need.
 Using this extension, you can enable customers to monitor the delivery process.
 They can track the shipment from order placement to doorstep delivery.

-Track Order for Woocommerce Pro goes beyond WooCommerce tracking.
+📦 **Track Orders for WooCommerce Pro goes beyond WooCommerce tracking that streamlines WooCommerce fulfillment, order fulfillment, reducing inquiries, and boosting customer satisfaction.**

 It lets you optimize the custom carrier tracking module to make waiting less boring for your customers.
 On top of that, you can tailor the tracking stages to your shipping process.